miloradova95/CCL3/README.md

 However, as we moved forward, we encountered another issue.
 When navigating to a character page after browsing from the first page of the character list, and clicking on a character to view their details, the page appeared empty.
 We could only access the details page from characters listed on the first page of the browsing screen, the favorites list, and the random character generator.
 Interestingly, if we favorited a character from the second page and viewed them in the favorites section, their information would display correctly.
 The Problem:
 The issue stemmed from the fact that the home and favorites screen, both had their own ViewModel.
 The other screens were sharing one ViewModel, which caused the data not to be correctly passed or displayed.
 We realized that we needed to create separate ViewModels for each screen to ensure the correct data would be passed and shown on each page.

-Tiffany:
+### Tiffany:

 For the rest of the day, I focused on adding the finishing touches to the app's UI design in preparation for the final presentation.
-Additionally, I conducted two user tests.

 ### Aleks:

-I worked on the presentation and continued fine-tuning the features we we had implemented so far.
+I worked on the presentation and continued fine-tuning the features we had implemented so far.
+Unfortunately I failed to fix the Details Screen when accessing from the Home Screen after loading more characters.

-Notes:
+# Reflection Tiffany
 In hindsight, not asking for help earlier really backfired on us.
 We both wanted to solve the issue ourselves, but asking for help sooner would have saved us time and frustration.
 It turned out to be a valuable learning experience, although a frustrating one.
 The API also presented some challenges.
 While it provided good information on the characters, the pagination issue made things more complicated.
 It prevented us from implementing a filtering option, and we can’t search for every character.
 Despite this, AniList turned out to be one of the best APIs for anime characters, so we knew it wasn't going to get any better.
-We just didn’t anticipate the challenges with pagination, as we hadn’t faced this issue with other APIs.
-It makes sense in hindsight: without pagination, we would be dealing with over 17,000 characters.
+We just didn’t anticipate the challenges with pagination, as we hadn’t faced this issue with other APIs, but then again, they didn't have this much data.

+# Reflection Aleks
+The workflow for the CCL3 started off smoothly, with everything progressing as planned.
+Challenges began; when we realized that the Jikan API did not meet our needs, forcing us to switch to the AniList API.
+This transition introduced struggles, as the existing code had to be refactored to accommodate GraphQL, which was a significant shift from the previous REST-based approach.
+One of the biggest hurdles was pagination, as AniList’s API structure made it more complicated than expected.
+Handling data retrieval and ensuring switching between pages, while maintaining core functionalities became a challenge.
+Additionally, implementing the Room database in the second week of the CCL3 proved to be way too late, making integration difficult and adding further complexity to the project.
+Despite our efforts, we were unable to fully fix the details page for characters that were not on the first page of the home screen.
+This limitation highlighted the need for a better approach to handling dynamic data loading and navigation.